technovangelist/katacoda-scenarios/k8scourse2platform-3/step1.md

 1. Let's start by installing the Cluster Agent.
 As with the previous section, we are using the helm chart, so open the `values.yaml` file in the IDE tab to the right.
 1. Scroll down to line 110 and set **enabled:** to true.
 1. In the video you learned that the cluster agent communicates with the node agents.
 In order to secure that communication, a token needs to be shared between both configurations.
-If you want to provide that token, you can do so at line 117, otherwise it is generated and secured automatically.
+If you want to provide that token, you can do so at line 117, otherwise it is generated and secured automatically. ***Note regarding line numbers:*** *The Helm chart is being updated on a regular basis.
+The file included in this lab was current during the development of this course but has probably been updated by the time you are taking it.
+What appears on line 117 in this file is almost certainly not what will appear on line 117 when you download the latest.
+But the field names are generally the same.*
 1. Run helm install to get started. `helm install datadogagent --set datadog.apiKey=$DD_API_KEY --set datadog.appKey=$DD_APP_KEY -f k8s-yaml-files/values.yaml stable/datadog`{{execute}}
 1. Let's look at the pods that are now running.
 Run `k get pods`{{execute}}.
 1. Try running the different status commands for the agent.
 First `k exec <pod name for your cluster agent pod> agent status`.
 This gets you the normal agent status.